ramar-work/briggs/README.md

 Installation
 ------------

-`make && make install` should be all that's needed to run on your system.
+<code>make && make install</code> should be all that's needed to run on your system.